-All Grand Awards Judges should note that you will be asked to agree to an Ethics Agreement when submitting your applications.
-The terms of the Ethics Statement can be found below
+All Grand Award Judges should note that you will be asked to agree to an Ethics Agreement when submitting your applications.
+The terms of the Ethics Statement can be found below.

 I hereby acknowledge that by submitting this application:

-- I agree to serve as a judge for the International Science and Engineering Fair 2020.
+- I agree to serve as a judge for the Regeneron International Science and Engineering Fair 2022.

 - I agree to act in a positive and ethical manner, treating each student finalist I encounter fairly and respectfully.